 Invest in Cyber Security

-Real estate agencies are high-value targets for cybercriminals due to the financial transactions they facilitate.
-Implement multi-factor authentication, encrypted email for financial details, and regular staff training on phishing.
+Real estate agencies are high-value targets for cybercriminals because of the financial transactions they facilitate.
+Implement multi-factor authentication, encrypted email for financial instructions and regular staff training on phishing.
 Never send bank account details by email.

 4